 If you are reading this then it’s a fair bet that you are a human.
-Being a human can be difficult.
+Being a human can be difficult but at least we have the unique gift of being able to talk about it.
 Life is complicated and sometimes it can seem that happiness and inner peace are just out of reach.

 I believe that meaningful lives that are pleasurable and satisfying are our birthright.
 Lives blessed with rewarding interconnectons with other people are possible.
 This becomes easier to live out when we come home to our true identity.

 Ah, but what about war and disease and betrayal and suffering and shame and regret and…… the list goes on.

 Well life happens, and maybe we have less control than we hope about our circumstances.
 What we do have is control over is how we choose to respond to what happens.